decision-making-mike/sql-postgresql-learning/README.md

 I have been learning 27 days, that is, excluding days 16, 20 and 27.

 I have been blogging 24 days, that is, from day 4 to 11, and from day 15 to 30.
-Blogging days includes days when I learned not, for I blogged I had learned not.
+Blogging days include days when I learned not, for I blogged I had learned not.
 Should I say I can work systematically, regularly?
 Probably not.
 Room for improvement.

 I have red the preface and part I, and a small part of part II of the PostgreSQL documentation.
 Disappointing!
 How should I learn databases properly without theory?
 Need to step up me game.
 Of course, I have also red about various things on the net.